In school we are working towards a Wellbeing Award.

 Children need a common language that it used and understood by all in school.
 Implementation of the Woo Woo characters enables children to have a hook through characters, stories and discussion to explore emotions

-In school we have celebrated Mental Health Day by; thinking about small and big feelings, who can help us, how we might ask for help and how do we show we are listening.
+In school we thought about small and big feelings, who can help us, how we might ask for help and how do we show we are listening.

 Clink on the link below.

-The children have been asked to think whether they would like to apply for the job of a Wellbeing Champion School (it's not paid).
+The children were asked to think whether they would like to apply for the job of a Wellbeing Champion School (it's not paid).

 Learnful School - new resource for children, parents and families